jonathansillito/open-source-project-course/modules/capable/README.md

 In software engineering, analytical thinking is needed when debugging code, assessing pros and cons of a design decision, troubleshooting a system (as just discussed), and in other contexts.
 In this course we will discuss the following activities more specifically.

-1. Evaluating work, including the performance implications of changes
+1. Evaluating work, including the performance implications of changes (testing, running test suites, ...)
 2. [Debugging tools and techniques](debugging.md)

 ## Conclusion